Global Convergence of Hessenberg Shifted QR I: Exact Arithmetic: Introduction

 where $\beta_1,\ldots,\beta_n\in (0,1)$.
-Observe that, for $k\leq n-1$, the characteristic polynomial of $\corner{M}{k}$ is just $z^k$, so any na\"ive shifting strategy based on it will yield the trivial shift.
+Observe that, for $k\leq n-1$, the characteristic polynomial of the bottom right corner $\corner{M}{k}$ is just $z^k$, so any na\"ive shifting strategy based on Ritz values will yield the trivial shift.
 One can verify that a QR step with the trivial strategy applied to $M$ cyclically permutes the $\beta_i$, while leaving the zero pattern of $M$ intact.
-This means that for adversarially chosen $\beta_1,...,\beta_n$, the bottom few subdiagonal entries of $M$ --- the traditional place to look for monotonicity in order to prove convergence --- exhibit arbitrary behavior over a small number of $QR$ steps.
+This means that for adversarially chosen $\beta_1,...,\beta_n$, the bottom few subdiagonal entries of $M$ --- the traditional place to look for monotonicity in order to prove convergence (see e.g. \cite{hoffmann1978new}) --- exhibit arbitrary behavior over a small number of $QR$ steps.
 At very long time scales of $n$ steps, the behavior becomes periodic and predictable, but there is still no convergence.